vintagepc/MK404/README.md

 # MK3SIM
 A project/repo for simulating Einsy hardware.

-Not much to see here yet, I figured that I'd just start something separate to share status updates and collaborate on this without cluttering the main repo.
+Not much to see here yet, I figured that I'd just start something separate to share status updates, ideas, and related things for this topic.
+If I invited you you're welcome to sit back and enjoy the ride, or (once I actually get somewhere meaningful and push up some cleaned-up code) contribute to hardware implementations.

 Current state of affairs:
 - Bootloader works: